jtanadi/LS-IntroRuby/8-Files/file_notes.md

 # OR

-# Read each line in a file & pushes into array "content_arr"
+# Read each line in a file as an array & assign to variable "content_arr"
 content_arr = f.readlines

 # Explicitly close the file